 Women who have had a history of PCOS are more likely to get gestational diabetes.

-African American, Asian, Native Americans, and aboriginal women are more vulnerable to this issue.
+African Americans, Asians, Native Americans, and aboriginal women are more vulnerable to this issue.

 - Previous Pregnancies with Gestational Diabetes